 Centerstage Presents sponsors dinner theaters, courtyard concerts, chamber music and more.

 Imagination Place Children’s Museum located adjacent to the Hardin Center for Cultural Arts in the historic Kyle Building.
 IPCM reaches thousands of children through museum visits and educational outreach.

-The Gadsden Community School for the Arts which offers instruction in ballet, lyrical jazz dance, strings, woodwind, brass, voice and more.
+The Gadsden Community School for the Arts which offers instruction in strings, woodwind, brass, voice and more.

 The nationally celebrated Etowah Youth Orchestras featuring 300 talented young musicians.

 - Mary G. Hardin Center for Cultural Arts and its Exhibits